Tau-J/rtmlib/README.md

 ## Model Zoo

-By defaults, rtmlib will automatically download and apply models with the best performace.
+By defaults, rtmlib will automatically download and apply models with the best performance.
 But you can also specify the model you want to use by passing the `onnx_model` argument.

 More models can be found in [RTMPose Model Zoo](https://github.com/open-mmlab/mmpose/tree/dev-1.x/projects/rtmpose).